Financial Modeling Tutorials

 You can use the following Weighted Average Calculator

-Let us now do the same example above in Excel.
+Let us now do the same Weighted Average example above in Excel.

 This is very simple.
 You need to provide the values of “X” and “Y”.

-You can download this weighted average template here – Weighted Average Excel Template
+You can download this weighted avg template here – Weighted Average in Excel Template

-This is a guide to Weighted Average Formula, its uses along with practical examples.
-Here you also find the weighted average calculator along with downloadable excel template.
+This is a guide to Weighted Average Formula, its uses along with practical Weighted Average Example.
+Here you also find the weighted average calculator along with the downloadable Weighted Average in excel template.

 - XNPV and NPV Differences